 "Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of Residential Schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism". — TRC Call to Action #92 iii

 By recognizing National Aboriginal Day as a stat holiday, businesses acknowledge this Call to Action.
 By supporting – or even participating in – community events on June 21st, business owners and employees can show their respect for Indigenous culture in Canada.
-For those who have never had, or have never taken the opportunity to learn about Canadian Indigenous culture, a nationally recognized, statutory holiday might just be the encouragement needed to get them out of the house, and into our Communities.
+For those who have never had, or have never taken the opportunity to learn about Canadian Indigenous culture, a nationally recognized, the statutory holiday might just be the encouragement needed to get them out of the house, and into our Communities.
 A national holiday, means national respect, action, and understanding – it’s as simple as that.
 And to us, as Indigenous Peoples, we can’t overstate how important national respect, action and understanding can be.

 As a small business owner, I am not going to wait for the rest of the country to make National Aboriginal Day a formal stat holiday.
 This year – and every year going forward – all Animikii employees will have June 21st off, to celebrate National Aboriginal day as a formal stat holiday.